junxit/us-congress-bills-115/bill.md

 ## § 12.
 Force and effect of regulations

-Part 83 of title 25, Code of Federal Regulations, shall have no force or effect.
+Part 83 of title 25, Code of Federal Regulations, shall have no force or effect, and section 1.2 of title 25, Code of Federal Regulations, with respect to any regulation promulgated by the Secretary pursuant to this Act, shall have no force or effect.

+## § 13.
+Trust land reaffirmation

+All land taken into trust by the United States under or pursuant to the Act of June 18, 1934 (25 U.S.C.
+5101 et seq.), before February 24, 2009, for the benefit of an Indian tribe that was federally recognized on the date that the land was taken into trust is hereby reaffirmed as trust land.